pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_avionics.rst

+  Three things about an object-bound device differ from a cockpit one, and each will otherwise look like a failed bind:

+  **Give the object a black albedo.** The device screen is composited *over* the object's lit surface --- it does not replace it.
+An object with no ``TEXTURE`` therefore shows a sunlit **white** surface through everything you draw.
+Give the object a texture whose screen area is black, as Laminar's own devices do.
+(A bind that failed outright renders the screen solid black instead, and :py:func:`setObjectAvionics` returns 0 --- usually a ``deviceID`` mismatch.)

+  **Decide how the screen is powered.** An object-bound device is not bound to the aircraft, so it has no electrical bus and :py:func:`brightness` receives ``busVoltsRatio`` of ``-1``.
+What that means for you depends on whether you supply the callback at all:

+  .. rst-class:: compact

+  * **no callback** --- the screen follows the aircraft bus, so it stays dark until Master is on (or Standby Battery is in ARM).
+Right for a device that should only be alive with ship's power;
+  * **return 1.0** --- always lit, independent of any electrical system.
+Brightness on the object follows the device's own callback, so this is the supported way to opt out;
+  * **return** ``ambientBrightness`` --- dims realistically with the ambient light.

+  Because ``busVoltsRatio`` is ``-1`` here, you cannot branch on it inside the callback.
+To tie an object's screen to some power source of your own, read the relevant dataref instead.

+  **The bezel is pop-up only.** :py:func:`bezelDraw` is never called for a device drawn on an object: ``ATTR_cockpit_device`` marks the screen polygons and there is nowhere for a bezel to go. ``bezelWidth``, ``bezelHeight``, ``screenOffsetX`` and ``screenOffsetY`` likewise shape only the 2-D pop-up.

-  See ``samples/PI_ObjAvionics.py`` for a working example: it writes its own single-quad .obj (with the matching ``ATTR_cockpit_device``) and texture at enable, binds a device to it, and pins the instance ahead of the aircraft so the screen rides with you.
+  See ``samples/PI_ObjAvionics.py`` for a working example: it writes its own single-quad .obj (with the matching ``ATTR_cockpit_device``) and its black albedo at enable, binds a device to it, and pins the instance ahead of the aircraft so the screen rides with you.

   `Official SDK <https://developer.x-plane.com/sdk/XPLMDisplay/#XPLMSetObjectAvionics>`__ :index:`XPLMSetObjectAvionics`